apwide/k8s-golive-agent/DOCKERHUB.md

         labelQuery: app in (dev)
 ```

-3 type of selectors are currently supported:
+Three types of selectors are currently supported:

-* **namespace**: restrict to pod in the given namespace.
+* **namespace**: restricts to pods in the given namespace.
-* **labels**: a map key/value that must matches a pod (logical and).
+* **labels**: a key/value map that must match a pod (logical AND).
 * **labelQuery**: a [set-based expression](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#set-based-requirement) that pod labels must match.

-Pod must satisfy each of the criteria (namespace, label, labelQuery) specified in a given selector,
+A pod must satisfy each criterion (namespace, label, labelQuery) specified in a given selector.
+However, a listener can have several selectors,
-but a listener can have several **selectors**, and pod must match all of the criteria of only one of them.
-In case a pod match multiple selectors in different listeners, the first declared listener wins.
+and a pod must match all the criteria of only one of them.
+If a pod matches multiple selectors in different listeners, the first declared listener wins.

 ## Data Extractions

-The following sections defines how to extract environment information.
-k8s-golive-monitor is litening pod events to keep track of status/info, but to extract data,
+k8s-golive-monitor listens to pod events and apply **selectors** on it to know if a pod should be monitored.
-it is interested in the pod owner resource: Deployment, StatefulSet, DaemonSet.
+However, to extract data, it focuses on the pod owner resource: Deployment, StatefulSet, DaemonSet.
-Only these 3 are currently supported (Job, single Pod... are ignored).
+Only these three are currently supported (Jobs, single Pods, etc., are ignored).

-When a pod match a selector, k8s-golive-monitor find owning resource, and apply the extraction
+When a pod matches a selector, k8s-golive-monitor finds the owning resource
-rules on it to get application, category, version...
+and applies the extraction rules to it to retrieve application, category, version, etc.

-This means when a configuration requires to extract information from a label, annotation, jsonpath,
-the handler will work at owner level (eg: Deployment...).

-An exception, is, if the configuration specifies we want to apply the rules at namespace.
-It is common the use namespace to design/categorizes the topology of our environments (eg: Dev, QA, Staging).
-That's, k8s-golive-monitor can extract information from namespace, if configured for.
+The following sections describes how to extract environment information.

 ## Category

-Category section is to extract Golive category name:
+Category section is to extract the environment category name:
 ```yaml
 listeners:
   - id: my-listener